cp-algorithms/cp-algorithms/src/others/maximum_average_segment.md

 ### Search for a subarray with a maximum/minimum average

-This problem lies in finding such a segment $a[l,r]$, such that the average value is maximal:
+This problem lies in finding such a segment $a[l, r]$, such that the average value is maximal:

 $$ \max_{l \le r} \frac{ 1 }{ r-l+1 } \sum_{i=l}^{r} a[i].$$

-Of course, if no other conditions are imposed on the required segment $[l,r]$, then the solution will always be a segment of length $1$ at the maximum element of the array. he problem only makes sense, if there are additional restrictions (for example, the length of the desired segment is bounded below).
+Of course, if no other conditions are imposed on the required segment $[l, r]$, then the solution will always be a segment of length $1$ at the maximum element of the array. he problem only makes sense, if there are additional restrictions (for example, the length of the desired segment is bounded below).

 In this case, we apply the **standard technique** when working with the problems of the average value: we will select the desired maximum average value by **binary search**.